databricks/spark-redshift/tutorial/README.md

  |-- starttime: timestamp (nullable = true)
 ```

-We can even register the `DataFrame` as a temporary table in Spark and execute queries against it as follows:
+We can register the `DataFrame` as a temporary table in Spark and execute queries against it using the SQL APIs:

 ```scala
 eventsDF.registerTempTable("myevent")
 val myEventDF = sqlContext.sql("SELECT * FROM myevent")
 ```

-While the above examples used Scala we could have also used SQL as follows:
+While the above examples used Scala, we could have also used SQL as follows:

 ```sql
 CREATE TEMPORARY TABLE myevent